nus-cs2113-AY2122S1/ip/docs/README.md

     │ What do you want from me?                                          │ └────────────────────────────────────────────────────────────────────┘
 ````
-This is how it should look on a window.
+This is how it should look on a window:
 ![image](https://user-images.githubusercontent.com/69589263/135413895-7868344d-e0fa-436a-9761-1af222adb5be.png)
 You may look at [Usage](#usage) to find out what the commmands are, or type `help` and _Tired_ will print you a list for reference.